 For this reason, mothers whose children were born with birth defects after taking Zoloft (Sertraline) might be entitled to compensation.

 If you took Zoloft or other SSRI antidepressants during your pregnancy and your child was born with a birth defect, consult with a product liability lawyer to determine if you can sue the drug manufacturer to recover damages.

-For a free legal consultation with a Personal Injury lawyer serving Florida, call (844) 443-3529
+For a free legal consultation with a zoloft birth defects lawyers lawyer serving Florida and Massachusetts, call (561) 995-1966

 What Types of Birth Defects are Associated with Zoloft?

 Zoloft is one of the most popular antidepressants in the United States.
 Like other SSRIs, Zoloft (Sertraline) is prescribed to patients diagnosed with depression, anxiety, and certain other mood disorders.

 Unfortunately, studies have found that SSRI antidepressants, including Zoloft, can cause birth defects in newborns.
 Birth defects associated with Zoloft include but are not limited to:

 - Ventricular and atrial septal defects